 To start working with space, first a project directory has to be created with the command mkpr.
 A project is a Unix directory that contains an IC database.
-Mkpr will generate such a project directory with the name that is given as an argument, after it has asked for the process to be used (e.g. scmos\n, ecpd07 or any other process available in the technology base) and for the value of lambda.
+Mkpr will generate such a project directory with the name that is given as an argument, after it has asked for the process to be used (e.g. scmos_n, ecpd07 or any other process available in the technology base) and for the value of lambda.
 It will do all initializations that are necessary at the start of a project.
 In particular, mkpr creates the file and the view directories as was discussed in section 2.1.

-Now, make a project with the name "tutorial" and select the scmos\n process and enter a $\lambda$ value of 1 micron.
-After the project has been created, enter the project directory with the Unix cd command.
+Now give the command "Database \rightarrow New" and make a project with the name "tutorial" and click on button "Process" to select the scmos_n process and enter a λ value of 1 micron.
+After the project has been created, the working directory is the project directory.